YaqiangCao/seqFlow/README.md

 ## Introduction
-ngsflow is my Linux (CentOS and Ubuntu) computating enviroment and pipelines for NGS data analysis, some scripts were mixed with plot functions, designed with Python, [conda](https://docs.conda.io/en/latest/), [bioconda](https://bioconda.github.io/) and parallel computating.
+ngsflow is my Linux (CentOS and Ubuntu) computating enviroment and pipelines for NGS data analysis (especially pre-processing & quality control part), some scripts were mixed with plot functions, designed with Python, [conda](https://docs.conda.io/en/latest/), [bioconda](https://bioconda.github.io/) and parallel computating.
 The name copyed the idea of [tensorflow](https://www.tensorflow.org/).

-Not stable yet and quite offen updated, hope not outdate.
+Not stable yet and quite offen updated, hope not outdate, favor of contributions and collborators.

 <details><summary>Major design ideas</summary>
 <p>